 Bon Appetit Affordable Options

-Bon Appetit has committed to offering at least six at-cost options in South Congress Market for the university community.
+Bon Appetit has committed to offering at least six at-cost options in South Congress Market during the weekdays and at the Grab & Goat on the weekend for the university community.
 These items will be prepackaged with a green dot to indicate to the students that these are items with special pricing as part of a food insecurity initiative.
 These items can be found from November 1, 2019 until the end of the Fall semester, and April 1, 2020 until the end of the Spring semester.